amerlatina/ContentDev/README.md

 # ContentDev
-Personal Content Repo, containing all training documentation as needed for customer engagements, POCs and personal development.
+Personal Content Repo, containing all training & technical documentation as needed for customer engagements, POCs and personal development.